 Lady Hildegard Frompkin von Malatesta awoke on a bright Sunday morning and surveyed from the grounds of her favorite settlement all of her vast domains.
 In the north a thick forest provided her with a surfeit of lumber, while in the southeast her brickyards every day produced bounteous wares for masons all over the island.
 It was in the domain where she first landed in the new world, a lush and verdant grassland, where she built her favorite settlement, and even to this day she felt at peace among the gentle braying of her flocks of sheep and goats.

-And while her neighbor and rival Lord Candamir Ergonschniff laid claim to the lion’s share of precious ore, having settled so close to the otherwise treacherous mountain ranges, and while his own settlement produced for him and his own enough wheat and barley to fatten a hundred McGorglefonts, Lady Hildegard never found herself in want.
+And while her neighbor and rival Lord Candamir Ergonschniff McGorglefont recently laid claim to the lion’s share of precious ore, a worthy boon indeed to risk settling so close to the otherwise treacherous mountain ranges, and while his own settlement produced for him and his own enough wheat and barley to fatten a hundred McGorglefonts, Lady Hildegard never found herself in want.
 She had shrewdly negotiated trading rights with the homeland and secured a low exchange rate for any other resource she could have wanted, so greatly was this variety of timber valued back in her former homeland.
 Not to mention roads were easy for her to build, which could then send von Malatesta caravans all over the new world.
 True, the McGorglefonts had been dealt a lucky hand, and from the settlements they inherited long ago they gathered the raw materials they needed to build booming cities, but Lady Hildegard was a patient woman.
 She would start from the ground up, expand her domains into other settlements, trade with the others and beat them at their own game.
 Soon the new world would be speckled with cities of her own.

 Indeed, the lady could already boast of having the longest road on the island.
 She was in a capricious, almost mischievous mood that morning, and soon after ordered the construction of another beautiful road.
 That will show the other big men on the island, she thought with a chuckle.
 Yes, rub their big puffy noses right in my long beautiful roads.
 While reviewing her ledgers she saw to her surprise she also had enough to build another settlement, another beautiful new house overlooking the island shore.
 As she signed the necessary work order papers and drew up contracts for the laborers she could see in her mind the lovely walks along the ocean she would take, the brisk salty air, the gentle white sand gliding along the shore with the broken waves…